 But on Columbus Day of 1962, something historic came ashore in the region, and it wasn’t the Niña, the Pinta, or the Santa Maria.

-The Columbus Day Storm of 1962 was not only one of the worst storms ever experienced by this region of North America, it is also counted among the most powerful extratropical cyclones to make landfall in the U.S. during the 20th century.
+The Columbus Day Storm of 1962 was not only one of the worst storms ever experienced by this region of North America, but it is also counted among the most powerful extratropical cyclones to make landfall in the U.S. during the 20th century.
 Its ferocity was unmatched even by the so-called “Storm of the Century” that gripped the Eastern U.S. in March of 1993 or the 1991 Halloween Nor’easter immortalized in the book and film “The Perfect Storm.”

 The storm brought winds of up to 179 miles per hour, destroying weather stations, flattening homes, toppling countless square miles of trees, and devastating the power and transportation infrastructure throughout the region.
 At least 46 Americans and seven Canadians lost their lives to the storm, and in some coastal towns, homes that remained unscathed were rare.